-Other benefits of having an outdoor job include, fun, meeting people, health, being outdoors in nature, travel, visiting some amazing places all over the world, or one of the most important things – doing something that makes your soul sing.
+Other benefits of having an outdoor job include, fun, meeting people, health, working outdoors in nature, travel, visiting some amazing places all over the world, or one of the most important things – doing something that makes your soul sing.
 Is it worth putting up with a reasonable amount of pay and stuck up customers if you get to spend all day long outdoors skiing down snowy mountains amongst some of the best scenery in the world?
 And also working with some great people?

 What are you worth to your employer?

 The salary you will get for doing a job outdoors all depends on what value others associate with what service you are providing.
 A fitness trainer working for a company can earn about £16,000 per year.
 A full time personal trainer earns between £18,000 and £40,000.
 Now that is looking better.
 That one to one skill is vital.
 If you are good with people and produce results (even just to make the client feel great about themselves) then you will be in demand.
 If you are a master of social skills, patient, and motivational, then you could be a personal fitness instructors with high profile clients, earning between £50 and £100 an hour.

 If not many people can do what you do, then employers will pay well to attract the best candidates.
 This is where skills, training and experience come into play.
 Highly skilled or technical jobs such as engineering are the highest paying jobs outdoors.